 While the conviction of Hsiu-Ying Tseng on murder charges is making headlines, the question of how a painkiller prescription makes the jump to a street drug addiction is now more pertinent than ever.

-While painkiller prescriptions in and of themselves have the potential to be extremely dangerous when wrongfully prescribed, they are also one of the starting points on the path to less regulated and equally dangerous street drugs, like heroin.
+While a painkiller prescription in and of itself has the potential to be extremely dangerous when wrongfully prescribed, it is also one of the starting points on the path to less regulated and equally dangerous street drugs, like heroin.

 While there is less stigma surrounding prescription painkillers like Oxycontin, they are just as strong and more consistently so, as non-prescription opiates like heroin.
 The path from prescription painkillers to this point, is actually a very quick one.
 While it is more common for individuals who already have a habit of abusing drugs to seek out an illegitimate doctor like Hsiu-Ying, it is not uncommon for an individual to find themselves with a narcotic prescription following a legitimate surgery.
 Narcotics are prescribed for everything from wisdom teeth removal to non-specific pain following a car accident.
 Finding oneself with a prescription for these types of drugs without any desire to abuse them is pretty standard in one of these situations.
 When the patient begins taking the drug though, the euphoria associated with even legitimately prescribed opiates can make them seek out their continuing use even after a prescription has ended.
 This can lead to someone seeking out a doctor like Hsiu-Ying in order to continue receiving the drugs.